Sisaket province: History

 The many Khmer ruins found in the province show the area must have been important to the Khmer empire at least by the 12th century, although it was apparently sparsely populated.
 According to local tradition, it was known as Sri Nakorn Lamduan (ศรีนครลำดวน.)
 It was later called Khukhan, after a town built in the late-15th century CE during the reign of King Boromaratcha III of Ayutthaya.
 Ethnic Laos began settling the northern portion of the province, and in 1786 the town Sisaket was formed, subject to Khukhan.
 In 1904, Sisaket was renamed Khukhan, while the original Khukhan was designated Huai Nua.Monthon Udon Thani was created in 1912, and assumed the administration of the most of region.
 In 1933 the monthon system was ended, and the province of Khukhan was administered directly from Bangkok.
 Five years later, the name of the town and province were restored to Sisaket, with the district containing Huai Nua being called Khukhan.

 The Rasi Salai Dam built here in 1994 was unofficially decommissioned in July 2000, following devastation of local farming villages.

 Demographics

 The province is populated by four main ethnic groups: Kui, Lao, Khmer, and Yer.
 Sisaket is one of the provinces where there is a sizable northern Khmer population.
 In the 2000 census it was reported that 26.2 percent of the population are capable of speaking Khmer.
 This is down from the 1990 census when it was reported that 30.2 percent of the population were capable of speaking Khmer.
 The majority are Lao speaking people.

 Symbols

 The provincial seal shows Prasat Hin Ban Samo, a Khmer temple about 1,000 years old, in the Prang Ku District.

-The provincial tree and flower of the province is the White Cheesewood (Melodorum fruticosum).
+The provincial tree and flower of the province is the lamduan.
 The six leaves of the flower symbolise the six original districts of the province: Khukhan, Kantharalak, Uthumphon Phisai, Kanthararom, Rasi Salai, and Khun Han.
+The provincial aquatic life is the Chinese edible frog (Hoplobatrachus rugulosus).